 Federation Archives

 Tessa Lovell, our Federation Archivist has produced this very comprehensive article about the Federation and how to look after our archives.
-You can download this for your WI as a PDF file
+You can download this for your WI.
+Right click on the page and press print.
+Instead of printing change the printer box to say 'save as PDF' and save in your WI folder on your electronic device.

 Thank you Tessa.